yuchen-osdu/crs-conversion/docs/v3/tutorial/CRS_Convert_Service_howto.md

 - [SDU geometric aspects of bin grids.docx](SDU geometric aspects of bin grids.docx), and
 - [SDU geometric aspects of bin grids.xlsx](SDU geometric aspects of bin grids.xlsx).

-Figure 1 shows the four-point bin grid definition using the projected and bin grid local coordinates at 4 corner tie points.
+The figure below shows the four-point bin grid definition using the projected and bin grid local coordinates at 4 corner tie points.
 The main advantage of the 4 Corner definition is that it is very straightforward and unlikely to be misinterpreted.
 The disadvantage is that one cannot calculate with the given definition, and must derive the P6 parameters.
 The derived (calculated) spacings may not be exactly an integer or multiple of 6.25 m.